distance from CPH airport to city centre

 Vibe / The up and coming hipster-cool neighbourhood with a strong coffee and restaurant culture.

-When we first arrive to a new city, we immediately seek out the food.
-And we found Copenhagen encapsulated in a couple bites at Aamanns Deli.
-These smorrebrod classics are incredibly architectural - the way every topping and garnish is strategically assembled and compliments each ingredient speaks volumes to their craft.
-If a traditional smorrebrod with pickled herring or smoked fish isn't your thing, do not worry - the deli is sure to have an option that will work for you and your palette that will be hard to refuse.
+If you first arrive to a new city hungry and immediately seek out the food, you'll find Copenhagen is encapsulated in a couple bites at Aamanns Deli.
+Open-face sandwiches on rye known as smorrebrod are incredibly architectural - where every topping and garnish is strategically assembled and ingredients subtly speak to Danish culinary history.
+If old-school smorrebrod with pickled herring or smoked fish isn't your thing, you needn't worry - the deli also gets creative with new forms of the traditional sandwich that'll have you craving another before your done your first.

 Area / Inner Oesterbro